stolostron/rhacm-docs/_pages/basic_content_standards.md

 "Embedded links are links that appear mid-sentence or mid-paragraph.
 Such links are disruptive because the user must decide whether to go immediately to the information..."
 (263)

 * Careful with inline links-- do not overuse.
-If user needs lots of links, consider a section within the topic named: Additional Resources.
+If user needs lots of links, consider a section within the topic named: Additional resources.
 * Name the link so that the user sees value in the title and can better decide whether to click or come back later.
 Don't name the link [here].
 * URLs to GitHub issues are usually long and uninformative.
 Take the extra step to define the link with a good link title.
 * Never link to internal materials like internal GitHub issues, files, other internal-only docs like scripts.
 Have the developer replace a script with steps.
 Some initial drafts can require this removal.
 Ensure linked materials are from public spaces.